If you read the journal while standing in the Captain's cabin, a bookmark will appear in your inventory.

 We've gone over the eight items that need to be added to the soup, but those aren't the only things that can be added.
 Once you have the recipe from the cabinet, the game will actually let you throw anything into the soup, except for the following items:

-What this means is that nearly every burnable item can be thrown into the soup instead, which could potentially leave us in a tricky situation if we end up with nothing to burn.
+What this means is that nearly every burnable item can also be thrown into the soup instead, which could potentially leave us in a tricky situation if we end up with nothing to burn.

 The map is a potential safety net, since Guybrush will burn it but won't put it in the soup - except it's entirely possible to get through Part 1 without ever buying it if you find the treasure on your own.